 A Manhattan based law firm specializing in complex litigation that has litigated over 125 cases in the federal courts nationwide.
 Its proprietor, John Meringolo, has over 100 weeks of federal trial experience in addition to authoring 20 appellate briefs for the Circuit Courts of Appeals.
 Notably, on January 2, 2019, a jury in the Southern District of New York found Deputy Inspector James Grant of the NYPD Not Guilty on all counts including Honest Services Fraud.
 On March 13, 2019, a jury in the Southern District of New York found John Zancochio, the Consigliere of the Bonanno Crime Family, Not Guilty on all counts of Racketeering and Assault in Aid of Racketeering.

-The firm represented the defendant in United States v.
-Calabrettaon the appeal of the lower court’s sentencing.
-The Third Circuit Court of Appeals reversed the sentence, holding that the Career Offender statute was unconstitutionally applied to Mr. Calabretta.
+In United States v.
+Mathew Libous, Libous was acquitted of four of six tax counts in the Southern District of New York and was sentenced to six months in prison.
+In United States v.
+Calabretta the Third Circuit Court of Appeals reversed the District Court’s sentence, holding that the Career Offender statute was unconstitutionally applied to Mr. Calabretta.

 The firm contributes to the Pace Law Criminal Blog, writing about relevant federal criminal issues as well as mentoring law students each year.